fanglingsu/vimb/index.md

 ---
 title:  Vimb - Vim Browser
 layout: default
-meta:   vimb the vim like browser is a fast, keyboard driven and lightweight web-browser
+meta:   vimb - vim like browser is a fast, keyboard driven and lightweight web-browser
 active: home
 ---

-# vimb - a vim-like webkit browser
+# vimb - vim like webkit browser

-[Vimb][vimb] is a fast and lightweight vim like web browser based on the webkit web browser engine and the gtk toolkit.
+[Vimb][vimb] is a fast and lightweight vim like web browser based on the webkit web browser engine and the GTK toolkit.
 Vimb is modal like the great vim editor and also easily configurable during runtime.
 Vimb is mostly keyboard driven and does not detract you from your daily work.